ADFG-DSF/culvert_stability/README.md

   leave-one-out cross validation (LOOCV) as a loss function, which I still think was super cool.

-  Note: this analysis only considered **directional and numeric** V scores as a means of quantifying instability, as these appeared to tell the cleanest story in the EDA.
+  Note: this analysis only considered **directional and numeric** V scores as a means of quantifying instability, as these appeared to tell the cleanest story.
+We could certainly consider doing this for other V score types if desired.

   This documentation is a presentation of the body of work found in R/4_Instability_MLR_all.R

 * **Instability_MLRmodels_subset.docx**:
-This was a supplemental analysis building on the MLR models.
+This was a supplemental analysis building on that for the MLR models.
 Since it was identified that a fundamental difference could exist between high- and low-gradient stream systems, the above analysis was repeated, but with subsets of systems with a gradient less than / greater than 1.5.